THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Runaway Stars

-A runaway star is one moving at a speed and direction through space abnormal to the surrounding interstellar matter, which includes the gas, dust, and cosmic radiation.
-An example of a runaway star is GD 50, which is a white dwarf star, smaller than our Earth by with slightly more mass than our sun.
+A runaway star is one moving at a speed and direction through space abnormal to the surrounding interstellar matter, which includes gas, dust, and cosmic radiation.
+An example of a runaway star is GD 50, which is a white dwarf star, smaller than our Earth with slightly more mass than our sun.

 Hypervelocity Stars